 Written Quality Policy:

 A Statement of commitment to achieve quality goals signed by the highest level of management at the facility.
 The goals should include quality planning, training, personnel qualifications and quality control.
-Goals of each of these major function effecting quality such as management, engineering, operation, production, and QC (Quality Control) shall be considered.
+Goals of each of these major functions effecting quality such as management, engineering, operation, production, and QC (Quality Control) shall be considered.

 · An organization chart showing the positions that effect quality control shall be listed.
 The chart shall show position titles and names (if chart is updated).
 The chart shall also show formal reporting relationship and informal relationship (with a dotted line) pertaining to quality system.

 · Quality control personnel cannot perform double duties and cannot perform in production or management as well as in QC.

 Approved fabricators are listed in the Materials Approved Products Listing Enterprise (MAPLE).